etalab/plan-ogp-2015-2017/en/foreword.md

 France is at the avant-garde through its practices, such as this action plan.
-Elaborated through consultation and trust, it proposes several tangible improvements and draws very ambitious perspectives that we will attain together with the Partnership’s Independent Reporting Mechanism.
+Elaborated through consultation and trust, it proposes several tangible improvements and draws very ambitious perspectives that we will attain together with the Partnership's Independent Reporting Mechanism.

 This document is a first step.
 Many more are to follow for the values of the Republic to